 Algae in your hydroponic garden start from microscopic spores that are transported through the air.
 There are steps you can take to reduce the levels of contamination, but it’s hard to prevent algae spores from reaching your system.

 Since algae are plant-like, your hydroponic system can be the best environment for algae growth.
 Warmer temperatures, nutrients, water, and light are what algae needs to grow.
 Light reaching hydroponic-rich water starts the growth of algae.
 Once it starts, algae spread and can reproduce rather quickly.

 Is Algae Growth Harmful To A Hydroponic Garden?

 A small amount of algae growth is not harmful to your hydroponic system or garden.
 Almost every hydroponic system has some sort of hydroponic growth at one point or the other.
 Often times treating your hydroponic system for algae growth can wait until after you harvest your crop.

 When algae is abundantly growing is when it can become an issue.
 Large amounts of algae can clog up your system.
-Clogged pipes can lead to overflow or a blockage to the pump can cause to stop working.
+Clogged pipes can lead to overflow or a blockage to the pump can cause it to stop working.
 Besides wear and tear on your system, algae can deprive your plants of oxygen.
-Algae will steal the oxygen from the plant’s root system, affecting respiration, causing your plants to weaken.
+Algae will steal the oxygen from the plant’s root system, affecting respiration, and causing your plants to weaken.